 I could see by the way she carried herself that she had no kinesthetic sense of the length of her spine as supportive or flexible.
 She said she often had lower back pain, but as far as she knew, there was no medical issue.
 So I chose to start with exercises I learned from Andover Educator, Dr. Sarah Adams Hoover.
-Dr. Hoover introduced me to the study of Body Mapping, a phrase coined by the founder of Andover Education, William Conable.
+Dr. Hoover introduced me in 2000 to the study and practical application of Body Mapping, a phrase coined by the founder of Andover Education, William Conable.
 Here is one exercise that Sarah taught me that has since then become a regular part of body-based, functional vocal work:

 I asked Val to drape herself, stomach first, over a 55 mm Pilates ball and gently roll back and forth until she became comfortable and more relaxed.
 After asking her permission to touch her back, I placed one hand on the center of the back of her head and the other on her tail bone. (essentially the length of the spine.)

 We worked with slow, targeted functional exercises, such as 1-2-1-2-1 on the vowel (ae) as in “cat” with her tongue sticking out of her mouth easily.
 We also used mindful breathing exercises and mental images stimulated by spinal animation videos on the web, she became aware of differences in sensation between holding herself in her habitual rigid pattern and being able to feel her spine slightly contracting when she inhales, and lengthening on the exhale.
 The reason this is important is that if the spine is not freely moving on inhaling and exhaling, there will be incomplete movement anywhere else, including the larynx and vocal folds and all “support” muscles.